 http://www2.archivists.org/groups/lesbian-and-gay-archives-roundtable-lagar/information-for- community-archives) was discussed.
 Links on this site are broken and it will be taken down.

-An initiative/idea to create a LGBTQIA publications on-line resource was discussed.
+An initiative/idea to create a LGBTQIA publications’ on-line resource was discussed.
 It

-was put to the assembled membership, “do you want to do this?” and anyone that may be interested in taking this on should step forward.
-Questions about what to include: on-line publications, archival collections, who has digitized what materials since there would be some duplication across repositories but also finding out who has done what would aid in filling gaps for the potential researcher.
+was put to the assembled membership, “Do you want to do this?” and anyone that may be interested in taking this on should step forward.
+Questions about what to include -- on-line publications, archival collections, who has digitized what materials -- ensued since there would be some duplication across repositories but also a need to find out who has done what would aid in filling gaps for the potential researcher.

-Resolution to honor Susan von Salis, one of the leading forces behind the development of the LAGAR Roundtable.
-The resolution was approved by Council with suggestions to revise the wording to include Salis’ contributions to the archival field.
+Resolution to honor Susan von Salis, one of the leading forces behind the development of the LAGAR Roundtable: The resolution was approved by Council with suggestions to revise the wording to include Salis’ contributions to the archival field.
 Dan is working on this.

 New Business:

 Marika Cifor spoke as the current out-going female self-identified co-chair and thanked both Dan and prior co-chair Michael Oliveria for their assistance and mentoring while she has been in office.
 Lisa Callahan, the new female identified co-chair was introduced.
-She had been elected in the first on-line LAGAR election, 62 respondents participated in the election.
+She had been elected in the first on-line LAGAR election; 62 respondents participated in the election.

 SAA is still considering Affinity Groups and examining the structure of the various Sections and